 See above.
 ImageTrend data goes directly to ICEMA upon completion of each e-PCR by EMTs and paramedics.
 Several other vendors e-PCR programs have been approved for use and data continues to be submitted to ICEMA by each ALS Provider.
-North Coast EMS continues to pay upfront and ongoing costs for the providers to utilize the ICEMA ImageTrend e-PCR program and is currently only able to recover a portion of our costs.
+North Coast EMS continues to pay upfront and ongoing costs for the providers to utilize the ICEMA ImageTrend e-PCR program and is currently only able to recover a portion of our costs to ensure data access.